Aoleon/cjd80/replit.md

 - ✅ Sensitive data sanitized in all logging
 - ✅ Consistent error handling across storage layer
 - ✅ Type-safe permission validation
+- ✅ Database transactions for all multi-table operations
+- ✅ Atomic operations with automatic rollback on failure
+- ✅ Participant limit enforcement with pre-validation
+- ✅ Cascade deletes configured for data integrity